Menu

 Pros

 Designed with 18 grind settings for easy coffee customization.
 Provides a consistent and uniform grind, from fine enough for espresso to coarse for French press.
-Hopper holds up to 8 ounces of whole-bean coffee.
 Built with a heavy-duty motor that grinds quickly.
+We found that the coarse grind in particular worked very well on this machine.

 Cons